Algot Magnusson: Family

-When Marta's son Johan Erikson Ummereise died in c 1440 as last of his line, the Ummereise inheritance became inherited by his surviving cousins.
+When Märta's son Johan Erikson Ummereise died in c.
+1440 as last of his line, the Ummereise inheritance became inherited by his surviving cousins.
 Algot Gustavson Sture from Lagmansö became lord of Björnö.

 Karin Algotsdotter had one known daughter from both of her marriages.
 When the elder, Birgitta Karlsdotter of Ulvåsa, died at the approximate age of nine, bringing to extinction her paternal grandfather's entire line, the surviving mother Karin Algotsdotter inherited Ulvåsa, St. Bridget's family seat.
 Karin's younger daughter (who inherited Ulvåsa from the mother) married and had children, one of whom married but her children did not survive, and Ulvåsa ended to Ellen Gisladotter of Geddeholm, a half-sibling of these last ones.

 Whereas lineages from both sons survive to the present day.
 One son's family produced, among others, the regent Sten Sture the Elder and his nephews, while the Lagmansö branch on the other hand cognatically continued through short-lived branches of families of Oxenstierna, Tillbakaseende Ulv, Thott, Färla and Gera to barons Oxenstierna.